streamflow-finance/js-sdk/packages/stream/README.md

 );

-## Chain-specific Parameters
+## Universal parameters

-Each method requires chain-specific parameters.
+Each method requires some shared parameters.
 Here are the common patterns:
 These are defined in:
 - [Solana Types](./solana/types.ts)